rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

         print("Column: {} has {} unique values\n".format(col, unique))

 ```
-We see that sex, cp , fbs, exang, oldpeak, slope, ca , thal and num are categorical variables while the others are continuous.
+we see that sex, cp , fbs, exang, oldpeak, slope, ca , thal and num are categorical variables while the others are continuous.
 This will help us when deciding which values to fill in the null spaces

 ![Targets distribution](../Output/Figures/targetdist.png)